apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>References the name of a ComponentDefinition.
+<p>References the name of a ComponentDefinition object.
 The ComponentDefinition specifies the behavior and characteristics of the Component.
 If both <code>componentDefRef</code> and <code>componentDef</code> are provided, the <code>componentDef</code> will take precedence over <code>componentDefRef</code>.</p>